10 years of the new Quito Airport in Tababela

 Baltra 51 Avianca Ecuador, Equair and LATAM Ecuador

-San Cristóbal 20 Avianca Ecuador, Equair and LATAM Ecuador
+San Cristobal 20 Avianca Ecuador, Equair and LATAM Ecuador

-Esmeraldas 3 Chárter de Avioandes
+Esmeraldas 3 Avioandes Charter

-Sour Lake 4 Chárter de Avioandes
+Sour Lake 4 Avioandes Charter

 cargo flights